How to read your solar bill

 How does Net Energy Metering (NEM) billing work?

 As a PG&E solar and renewable energy customer, you are enrolled in the NEM program to monitor both your solar energy production and home’s consumption.
-PG&E installs a specially programmed net meter to measure the net energy—the difference between the energy produced by your renewable generating system and the amount of electricity supplied by PG&E. Each month you pay only for your monthly minimum electric charges and any gas charges.
+PG&E installs a specially programmed net meter to measure the net energy—the difference between the energy produced by your renewable generating system and the amount of electricity supplied by PG&E. Each month you pay only for your monthly minimum delivery charges and any gas charges.
 Your meter is read monthly, and the net energy usage during each billing period appears as either a credit or a charge on your NEM statement.
 These credits and any charges are carried forward month to month for 12 billing months.
 The final amount is reconciled on your annual True-Up statement.

-As a Net Energy Metering customer, you will receive your annual True-up statement at the end of the 12th month of your billing cycle.
+As a Private rooftop solar customer, you will receive your annual True-Up statement at the end of the 12th month of your billing cycle.
 The True-Up statement reconciles all the cumulative energy charges, credits and compensation for the entire 12-month billing cycle.
 If you have a balance due after all charges and credits are reconciled, that amount will appear on the last PG&E bill of your 12-month billing cycle.
 By law, any remaining credits will be reset to zero before the beginning of your new 12-month billing cycle.

 Will I receive payment for excess energy generated by my system?

 How is my bill affected by my rate schedule?

 The rate at which a charge or credit is calculated is based on your electric rate schedule.
-When you become a NEM customer, you must be on a Time-of-Use (TOU) rate schedule, either remaining on your existing TOU rate schedule or request an interconnection agreement with a different metered TOU rate schedule.
+When you become a solar customer, you must be on a Time-of-Use (TOU) rate schedule, either remaining on your existing TOU rate schedule or request an interconnection agreement with a different metered TOU rate schedule.
 Your contractor should help you understand the different rate schedules for which you qualify.